alexraileanu/phpswitcher/README.md

 `$ wget https://github.com/alexraileanu/phpswitcher/blob/master/install.sh | sudo sh`

-This installs phpswitcher globally in your home directory under `.phpswitcher`.
+This installs phpswitcher in your home directory under `.phpswitcher`.

 To use it globally, you need to add the install location to your path variable.
 Add the following to your `.zshrc` or `.bashrc`: